Nekah-Lumina/birthledger-mvp/README.md

 - Reliable verification of early-life health data across clinics and regions

 By combining blockchain verification with secure off-chain health data storage, BirthLedger aims to help ensure that every child begins life with a trusted and verifiable health record.

+Alignment with SDG 3 – Good Health and Well-Being